 WHAT IS A BUSINESS INCUBATOR?

-A business incubator is a place with assistance that helps people start and grow businesses
+A business incubator is a building with affordable industrial, commercial, and/or office space that offers shared services, assistance, and guidance that helps people start and grow businesses to create local jobs.

 HOW DO I START A BUSINESS INCUBATOR IN MY COMMUNITY?

 If you want to start a business incubator, define the community you want to target (geographic, industry, job generators, etc.), clarify your true market opportunity in the context of your available resources and engage with some experienced people to create a plan that establishes a sustainable, self-sufficient program for your unique situation.

 WHICH BUILDINGS CAN BE USED AS A BUSINESS INCUBATOR?

 Depending on your targeted mission (jobs, wet labs, food, blight removal, etc.), almost any type of (or part of) a building can be employed for business incubator services.
 Redevelopment of former industrial, commercial, and institutional facilities, as well as new construction, can each be successful as part of a practically designed, integrated plan and program.